 2) Summit County experienced a reappraisal update in the 2020 tax year to be collected in 2021.
 The 2020 reappraisal update increased assessed values by \$65.5 million, or 7.3%.
 Overall values rose \$85.8 million or 9.5%, including reappraisal and new construction for all property classes.
 A reappraisal update has occurred in the tax year 2023 for collection in 2024.
-We anticipate value increases for Class I and II property by \$166.9 million for an overall increase of 16.34%.
-Residential & Agricultural property value increase was released by Summit County at an average of 31.4%.
-However, Commercial property values aren't growing at the same rate.
+Value increases for Class I and II property by \$285.2 million for an overall increase of 27.8%.
+Residential & Agricultural property value increase was released by Summit County at an average of 30.8%.
+Commercial property values increase for Class I and a 1% increase for Class II property.
 There is, however, always a slight risk that the district could sustain a reduction in values in the next appraisal update, but we do not anticipate that at this time.
-House Bill 187 and Senate Bill 153 have been introduced to average property value in reappraisals and updates.
-These bills are pending and could have an impact on the 2025 reappraisal and potentially the 20 mill floor.
-We are watching these proposals very carefully and will adjust the forecast pending their outcome.

-3) The state budget represents 21.06% of district revenues, which means it is a significant area of risk to the revenue.
+3) The state budget represents 20.43% of district revenues, which means it is a significant area of risk to our revenue.
 The future risk comes in FY26 and beyond if the state economy stalls due to the record high inflation or the Fair School Funding Plan is not funded in future state budgets due to an economic recession.
 In this forecast, two forthcoming State Biennium Budgets cover FY26-27 and FY28-29.
 Future uncertainty in the state foundation funding formula and the state's economy make this area an elevated risk to district funding long-range through FY28.
 We have projected our state funding in FY24 and FY25 based on the additional phase-in of HB33 (the fair school funding plan).
 This forecast reflects state revenue to align with the FY25 funding levels through FY28, which we feel is conservative and should be close to what the state approves for the FY26-FY28 biennium budgets.
 We will adjust the forecast in future years as we have data to help guide this decision.